-On a walk in 2009 he encountered a battered 1972 Cadillac that inspired a story; the light bulb lit and his mission was now clear: to document and write about the old cars still plying the streets, before they’re all gone.
-Curbside Classics became a regular and popular series at TTAC.
-In February of 2011, he founded Curbside Classic to create a home for writers and readers that share a similar interest for everything automotive, but most of all older cars and history.
+Paul has transformed a lifelong passion of checking out interesting cars parked on the street into Curbside Classic.
+Fed up with corporate life after a stint in television, Paul moved his family to Eugene, Oregon in 1993.
+In 2007, he started writing for thetruthaboutcars.com, and later was the Managing Editor of that site.
+On a walk in 2009 he encountered a battered 1972 Cadillac that inspired a story; the light bulb lit and he began to document and write about the old cars still plying the streets of Eugene.
+Curbside Classics became one of the most popular series at TTAC.com, and in February of 2011, Paul founded CurbsideClassic.com to create a home for writers and readers that share a similar interest for everything automotive, but most of all older cars and history.

 A lifelong Hoosier, Jim is also a lifelong car spotter.
 He got his start as a boy in the very late 1960s, sitting on the front stoop watching the cars go by and accurately identifying every one.
 He envied the boy up the street whose dad sold cars and brought a different demonstrator home every night.
 He could tell you what car sat in the garage of every neighbor within a three-block radius.
 He would tell you, if you didn’t stop him.
 It brings him tremendous joy to find cars that were common during his youth still on the road today.
-Jim makes software for a living and scratches his itch to write about non-car-related topics on his personal blog at http://blog.jimgrey.net
+Jim makes software for a living and scratches his itch to write about non-car-related topics on his personal blog at http://blog.jimgrey.net.